dyco-uparis/DyCo/BranchingNetworksFromExperimentToTheory_2025.md

 ### Thibault Chassereau -- LIED Université Paris Cité
 **Full identification of a growing and branching network’s spatio-temporal structures**

+Experimentally monitoring the kinematics of branching network growth is a tricky task, given the complexity of the structures generated in three dimensions.
+One option is to drive the network in such a way as to obtain two-dimensional growth, enabling a collection of independent images to be obtained.
+The density of the network generates ambiguous structures, such as overlaps and meetings, which hinder the reconstruction of the chronology of connections.
+In this talk, we propose a general method for global network reconstruction.
+Each network connection is defined by a unique label, enabling it to be tracked in time and space.
+In this work, we distinguish between lateral and apical branches on the one hand, and extremities on the other.
+Finally, we reconstruct the network after identifying and eliminating overlaps.
+This method is then applied to the model filamentous fungus Podospora anserina to reconstruct its growing thallus.
+We derive criteria for differentiating between apical and lateral branches.
+We find that the outer ring is favorably composed of apical branches, while densification within the network comes from lateral branches.
+From this, we derive the specific dynamics of each of the two types.
+Finally, in the absence of any latency phase during growth initiation, we can reconstruct a time based on the equality of apical and lateral branching collections.
+This makes it possible to directly compare the growth dynamics of different thalli.

 ### Lena Kuwata -- Université Paris Cité MAP5
 **Quantifying the impact of different forms of stress on fungal growth**